FelixTJDietrich/homepage/src/pages/posts/001-why-this-blog.md

 There are obviously a lot more reasons I could list such as: improving my writing, building a brand, documenting life, keeping busy, helping others, learning self-expression, getting thoughts straight, and so on...

-A lot of reasons and benefits will probably reveal themselves in the future.
-I can not fully asses the hidden value this blog will bring over time.
-I have started placing a lot of weight on the unknown and only time will tell.
+A lot of reasons and benefits will reveal themselves in the future.
+I can not fully asses the hidden value this blog.
+I have started placing a lot of weight on the unknown and only time will tell its value to me.

 ## Conclusion